+IAST

+in action

+www.iast.fr

 FLASHBACK TO RECENT EVENTS

-MEDIEVAL SOCIAL Networks
+MEDIEVAL SOCIAL NETWORKS

 24 FEBRUARY

 ECONOMICS, SOCIAL SCIENCES

 Bertrand Jouve (CNRS Senior Researcher and President of the Réseau national des Maisons des Sciences de l'Homme), presented his research on how classical and new tools of graph theory can be used for studying medieval sources.

 RATIONALITY AND OPTIMALITY

 3 MARCH

 BIOLOGY

 Alex Kacelnik (University of Oxford) came to IAST to discuss different concepts of rationality in psychology, philosophy, economics and biology.

+PAIN AND THE BRAIN: FEARS AND PHANTOMS 10 MARCH

 POSSESSION AS THE ROOT OF TITLE

 8 MARCH

 ECONOMICS

 Matteo Rizzolli (LUMSA University) studies the role of possession and presented his experiment on bourgeois behavior in the 'Hawk and Dove' game.

-HOLDING POLITICIANS TO ACCOUNT
+HOLDING POLITICIANS TO ACCOUNT 24 MARCH

-24 MARCH
+Nicholas Rawlins (University of Oxford) studies

+the experience and the anticipation of pain in

+humans.
+He aims to create new ways to develop and evaluate treatments, whether pharma-

 POLITICAL SCIENCE

+PSYCHOLOGY

+cological or psychological.

 Daniel Hidalgo (MIT) shared his research on political accountability in northeastern Brazil, focusing on incumbent mayors running for re-election.

-ASTRID HOPFENSITZ AWARDED 2017 CNRS BRONZE MEDAL ECONOMICS.
-PSYCHOLOGY Every year, the CNRS awards medals to researchers from a range of disciplines who have made exceptional contributions to science.
+IAST PRIZE ASTRID HOPFENSITZ AWARDED 2017 CNRS BRONZE MEDAL ECONOMICS, PSYCHOLOGY Every year, the CNRS awards medals to researchers from a range of disciplines who have made exceptional contributions to science.
 IAST program director of psychology Astrid Hopfensitz works on the influence of emotions and psychological traits on economic decision-making and behavior.
 She uses psychological methods in economic experiments to analyze real-life situations.